The inaugural HI Design MEA event took place on the 4th to 6th March at the Art Rotana Manama, Bahrain.

 Philip is uniquely placed to provide this understanding.
 Having spent two decades in hospitality at a senior level before joining STR, he understands that our audience wants more than just figures.
 Expect a compelling session that reveals the true factors influencing and shaping the projects in the region so you know exactly where to invest in the quest for new business…

 Breakfasts, lunches, evening functions, excursions and free time periods provided abundant opportunities to network for the benefit of the delegates’ business.
-All delegates attended the Welcome Dinner, Middle Night informal dinner and a Farewell Dinner on the three evenings providing a means for everyone to relax and enjoy networking with their peers in a way simply not possible at traditional trade shows.
+All delegates attended the Welcome Dinner, Middle Night informal dinner & drinks and a Farewell Reception on the three evenings providing a means for everyone to relax and enjoy networking with their peers in a way simply not possible at traditional trade shows.

 We also hosted our Buyers Only Networking session, which allowed the Buyers to mingle with each other exclusively, exploring mutually interesting opportunities.
 The Suppliers also had the opportunity to network with each other at the Supplier Networking session.